Terrorism in Burkina Faso: Independence to 2015

-2015 military coup to 2018
+First coup and aftermath (2015-2018)

 During this time period, attacks in Burkina Faso increased both in number and fatality rate.
 Such incidents garnered international attention, especially including three major terrorist attacks in Ouagadougou in 2016, 2017, and 2018.

 According to Joe Penney, this spike in activity can perhaps be attributed to the current government's discontinuation of Compaoré's practice of negotiating with terrorist organizations.
 Another more referenced cause is the weakened Burkina Faso security apparatus.

 In 2014, popular uprisings removed Compaoré from power.
 Following his removal, the Burkina Faso Regiment of Presidential Security (French: Régiment de la Sécurité Présidentielle, RSP), who was loyal to Compoaré, carried out a coup in 2015 against the transitional government.
 Although the coup failed, the RSP was dissolved, weakening the state security apparatus and allowing terrorist organizations to increase their operations domestically.
 The RSP included about 1,300 soldiers and had received training from the U.S. and France in counterterrorism practices.
 Following its dissolution, this technical expertise and manpower was no longer available to contribute to security efforts.
 For comparison, Burkina Faso's entire Armed Forces currently has approximately 11,200 personnel − the RSP thus constituted about 10% of Burkina Faso's army.

 More recently, human rights organizations have also accused the security forces of carrying out "atrocities...leaving scores dead and forcing tens of thousands of villagers to flee their homes."
 Some argue that the human rights abuses conducted by the security forces in the name of counterterrorism undermines their effectiveness at preventing terrorist attacks, because abuses make locals less likely to collaborate with security forces against terrorist organizations.

 In response to the increased terrorist threat, in November 2016, Burkina Faso decided to withdraw its soldiers from United Nations peacekeeping in Sudan to refocus military efforts on fighting terrorism domestically and to help reinforce existing security forces.

-2018 state of emergency to present
+State of emergency (2018-2022)

 Beginning in December 2018, there was a spike in terrorist activity in Burkina Faso.
 Over a two-month period, there were eight terror attacks, killing over thirty people altogether (see List of terrorist incidents below).

-In response to a terror attack near the border with Mali on December 27, 2018 that killed ten gendarmes, the Burkina Faso government declared a state of emergency in several northern provinces.
-The state of emergency began on January 1, 2019 and included the following fourteen provinces.
+In response to a terror attack near the border with Mali on December 27, 2018, that killed ten gendarmes, the Burkina Faso government declared a state of emergency in several northern provinces.
+The state of emergency began on January 1, 2019, and included the following fourteen provinces.